7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 7. Achievements

 Personal achievements should be positioned at the end of the resume, whilst professional achievements should be positioned much more prominently.
-Bear in mind the rule that the most critical information that you want to convey to a recruiter should be clear within the top third of the first page.
+Bear in mind the rule that the most critical information you want to convey to a recruiter should be clear within the top third of the first page.

 8. Optional sections